NikVogri/advance-file-renamer/README.md

-# Advance file renamer
+# Advance tv & movie renamer

 ## Description

 Free and easy to use advance file renamer built with Python.
-Select TV or Movie & subtitle files and rename those files by specifying new filename format.
+Select TV or Movie & subtitle files and rename and/or move them by specifying a new format!

 ## Packages